Altinn/altinn-studio-docs/content/notifications/_index.en.md

 ## Who can use Altinn Notifications

-Sending notifications through Altinn Notifications is limited to registered service owners, Altinn Apps and Altinn services.
+Sending notifications through Altinn Notifications is limited to registered service owners, Altinn Apps and internal Altinn services.

 Maskinporten authentication is be required in order to send notification via our platform.